St Oran's Church: Buildings and plate

-Chapel Wynd
+Castle Wynd

 The original chapel was a plain T-plan building with a sloping, red-tiled roof and seating for 800.
 It had two entrances, both facing onto Castle Wynd.
 Another pathway connected the chapel to the Castle esplanade.
 There were four windows on the chapel's east side, glazed with lozenge panes in the bottom and with shutters for ventilation at the top.
 Similar skylights ventilated the roof of the building.
 In 1782, gutters were added to the roof.

 Internally, the church seated 800 on wooden benches.
 It was paved with flagstones, including one separating the reader's desk from the communion table.
 The pulpit and reader's desk were covered in green cloth with a bracket for the baptismal bowl in the upper part of the pulpit.
 Later additions included a chandelier in 1782, a stove, an hour-glass, communion plate, and a money box.